A common question I get asked by students is, “Which is the best month to buy stocks?”.

-It is a good question and although each day week and month is different from year to year there are common trends across the decades, we will seek to answer the questions using 35 years of statistical data.
+It is a good question, and although each day, week, and month is different from year to year, there are common trends across the decades.
+I will answer these questions using 40 years of statistical stock market data.

 The Seasonal Effect in the Stock Market

 There is a seasonal effect, and it does repeat itself.
 This could be due to a whole host of factors, retail sales, summer commodities harvest, and the build-up to the Christmas selling period.

 Ultimately the state of the economy and the governments stewarding of fiscal and monetary policy play a leading role here.
 We know that the ’80s and ’90s were decades of unprecedented growth, and the 2000s was a decade of payback with two severe crashes, the Dotcom bust (2000) and the Financial Crisis (2007); this is reflected in the chart above.